kyma-project/istio/docs/contributor/04-40-istio-resources.md

 - Configuration details for Istio monitoring containing specifications for Grafana dashboards
 - Configuration for Istio Ingress Gateway, which handles incoming traffic to Kyma
-- Mutual TLS (mTLS) configuration enabling mTLS cluster-wide in the STRICT mode
+- Configuration for enabling Mutual TLS (mTLS) cluster-wide in the `STRICT` mode
 - Istio [VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/) informing whether Istio is up and running

 ## Prerequisites